 - The helmet may not consist of any of the following materials:

-- Fiberglass
+- o Fiberglass

 - o Carbon fiber

 - o Electrical components

-- Any hazardous material (Asbestos, etc.)
+- Any hazardous material (Asbestos, etc)

 - The helmet must be the team's own creation.
 Commercially available parts or materials may be used but cannot wholly perform the same function of the team's final submission that affect the tested characteristics.
 For example, the shell of a bicycle or construction helmet may not be present as the whole shell of the team's submission.
 However, parts of the shell could be disassembled or modified into the final submission.
-A chin strap or restraining mechanism would not be a part of the construction that affects the tested characteristics and could therefore be used in the final design.
+A chin strap or restraining mechanism would not be a part of the construction that affects the tested characteristics and could therefore be used in the final design (borderline cases will be ruled on by the judges.
+Generally, if you think you might be in violation of the rules, you probably are).